Why Do Heart Attacks Spike Over the Holidays?

 A variety of factors contribute to an increased risk of heart attacks during the holiday season:

 - Excessive eating and drinking – Holiday gatherings are typically decadent affairs associated with overindulgence in food and alcohol.
 Holiday meals are packed with delicious but unhealthy foods that are often high in sodium.
 This raises your blood pressure and causes your heart to work harder.
 In addition, excessive holiday alcohol consumption can be dangerous for your heart health.
+If you want to say goodbye completely to alcohol, you may want to read topics such as sober living vs halfway house whats the difference.

 - Increased stress – For many people, the holidays can be stressful.
 Depression is common among people who spend holidays alone or feel the weight of deceased family members who aren’t there to celebrate.
 Others commonly experience stress and anxiety over seeing certain family members or due to the demands of hosting a large holiday gathering.
 Stress, anxiety, and depression can negatively impact your heart health.